Arthur Lawrence Hellyer Jr.: Television career

 Provided on-air ABC-TV news anchoring on Chicago's WBKB (now WLS-TV) coverage while working 24 hours a day November 22–24, 1963 following President John F. Kennedy's assassination.
-His role as TV News reporter for WBKB-TV (ABC) Chicago included on-the-street reporting, and he was the late night station "sign-off" news anchor between 1964–1966 on WBKB-TV (now WLS-TV) in Chicago.
+His role as TV News reporter for WBKB-TV (ABC) Chicago included on-the-street reporting, and he was the late night station "sign-off" news anchor between 1964 and 1966 on WBKB-TV (now WLS-TV) in Chicago.

 Teaching career

 Between 1970 and 1986, Hellyer also worked as a Radio broadcasting instructor at Columbia College in Chicago, and at University of St. Francis, Joliet, IL from 1974 to 1986.